Mandolin Chord Shapes: Minor 7th Shapes

 D String – Pinky

-A String – Ring
+A String – Third

 E String – First

-Root on the G – Shape 3 -Candy Cane
+Minor 7th Root on the G – Shape 3 -Candy Cane

 This is a great chord shape to use for descending bass lines.
 Moving the Root on the G string down 1/2 step will give you a dom7, etc.